c6o/docs/content/pubsub.md

 ## Publishing

-Publishing is designed to be dead simple.
-The Producer sends `Messages` to the Publisher in a fire-and-forget model without any concern for any upstream Consumers.
+Publishing is simple.
+The Producer sends `Messages` to the Publisher service in a fire-and-forget model without any concern for any downstream Consumer requirements.

 ### gRPC API